Home page Site search Site index

 Well, she never really thought much at all about Him.
 "He's the one we call the Lord, isn't He?" she asked.

 Elena had no idea that God, through the events of that first Christmas, now offers us a personal relationship with Himself.
 It's a relationship that does not depend on a third party such as a dead Pope or Jesus' mother.

 Some of the rich significance of the Incarnation is depicted in a trilogy of Psalms: 22, 23, and 24.
 Here are unfolded the sufferings, the shepherd-love and the Lordship of the Messiah whose birth we celebrate at Christmas.

 The way we celebrate Christmas often places a heavy emphasis on the Baby Jesus.
 A good deal of Christian art, particularly that produced by Roman Catholic artists, focuses on the Christ child.

 However, the real story of Christmas is not that a baby was born.
-As an Italian evangelical author recently wrote: "The exaltation of the Baby Jesus is contrary to the gospel teachings.
+As an Italian evangelical recently wrote: "The exaltation of the Baby Jesus is contrary to the gospel teachings.
 The real story of the New Testament is that of Jesus the adult.
-In fact, some Gospels do not even mention the Baby Jesus."
+In fact, two of the Gospels do not even mention the Baby Jesus."